Home Inspection Information

 Termites can damage a house or building.
 Years ago, it was considered sufficient to have only a termite inspection performed before purchasing real estate.
 If there was no evidence of an active termite infestation, it was incorrectly assumed that the building had no structural damage.

 A termite control specialist can look for evidence of termite activity, but cannot assess the structural impact of termite damage.
 You need a licensed Professional Engineer to assess the structural impact of any termite damage.
-If repairs are needed, the expense analysis in the engineering report can help you understand the expenses and negotiate the purchase price.
+If repairs are needed, the expense analysis in the engineering report can help you understand the expenses.

 Termite control specialists and Engineers look differently at termite evidence.
 Engineers look for the impact of the termites and termite damage, particularly if the damage is structural.
 A termite control specialist is looking at the need for treatment.
 Therefore, it is strongly recommend that you have the house checked for termites by both a Licensed Professional Engineers and a termite control specialist.
 This maximizes your chances of finding any termite activity and related structural damage.
 You should also obtain a warranty against future termite activity from the termite control specialist.